furtivesquirrel/DNN-compression/README.md

-## Personal datasets contain faces are not avalaible, adapted with yours.
+## Personal datasets contain faces are not avalaible, adapt with yours.